UPPMAX/programming_formalisms_intro/doc/deploy.md

 - We can make other users aware of the dependencies for our project.
 - One can state those specifically as a list in a README
 - Or, we can make a ready file (in python)
-- Possibilites for other languages can be
+- Possibilities for other languages can be
   - C/C+
     - CMake
     - Conda